YDB transactions and queries

 BEGIN; make a SELECT; analyze the SELECT results on the client side; ...; make an UPDATE; COMMIT.
 We should note that if the transaction body is fully formed before accessing the database, it will be processed more efficiently.

-- The version of YQL in YDB uses the Optimistic Concurrency Control mechanism.
-Optimistic locking is applied to entities affected during a transaction.
+- YQL implementation used in YDB employs the Optimistic Concurrency Control mechanism.
+If an entity is affected during a transaction, optimistic blocking is applied.
 When the transaction is complete, the mechanism verifies that the locks have not been invalidated.
 For the user, locking optimism means that when transactions are competing with one another, the one that finishes first wins.
 Competing transactions fail with the

 Transaction locks invalidatederror.

-- All changes made during the transaction accumulate in the database server memory and are committed when the transaction completes.
-If the locks are not invalidated, all the changes accumulated are committed atomically, but if at least one lock is invalidated, none of the changes are committed.
+- All changes made during the transaction accumulate in the database server memory and are applied when the transaction completes.
+If the locks are not invalidated, all the changes accumulated are committed atomically; if at least one lock is invalidated, none of the changes are committed.
 The above model involves certain restrictions: changes made by a single transaction must fit inside available memory, and a transaction "doesn't see" its changes.

 A transaction should be formed in such a way so that the first part of the transaction only reads data, while the second part of the transaction only changes data.
 The query structure then looks as follows: